About This Chapter

 Physical Education Curriculum & Assessments - Chapter Summary

-- Exploring physical education activities and curriculum development and design
+- Develop physical education activities and curriculum

-- Identifying various fitness assessments and the goals of each
+- Identify fitness assessments and their goals

-- Describing informal and formal performance assessments
+- Describe informal, formal, paper-pencil and performance assessments

 These short, effective lessons simplify the learning process by breaking complex subjects into smaller components.
 The lessons may be viewed as many times as you'd like on a computer or hand-held device.
 Both the text lessons and video transcripts include key terms set off in bold print for easy identification.